 - Locating cancer that has returned

 Doctors often recommend PET CT scan in Hyderabad for complete body imaging because it combines both metabolic and structural details.
-Many specialists rely on PET scans for accurate staging, treatment decisions, and monitoring throughout the cancer journey.
+Many specialists rely on PET scans for accurate staging, treatment decisions, and monitoring throughout the cancer journey, and a PET CT scan for breast cancer helps clearly identify cancer on PET scan by highlighting areas of increased metabolic activity.

 How CT Scan Helps Detect and Stage Cancer?